An Interview with Communications Director Katherine Cole

 Do you still work as a journalist?

-And our readers have responded: My feature on “Black Chardonnay” probably would never have run in a consumer publication, but it was the most-read article on SevenFifty Daily in 2017 and continues to see a lot of traffic.
-I didn’t coin the term, but it was the first time I had ever seen “black Chardonnay” in print.
+Yes.
+I guess I'm one of those people who always has three or four plates spinning at once.
+As I started to transition away from The Oregonian and focus more on books, I freelanced for publications like Wine Spectator and became a contributing editor at SevenFifty Daily.
+I really enjoyed digging into geeky topics like interclonal planting.
+My piece on "Black Chardonnay" was the most-read article on SevenFifty Daily in 2017 and continues to see a lot of traffic.
+I didn't coin the term, but it was the first time I had ever seen "black Chardonnay" in print.
 It was pretty exciting to feel like I was putting something novel out there.

-A winemaker friend just texted me a photo of her “black” Chardonnay must.
+A winemaker friend recently texted me a photo of her "black" Chardonnay must.
 She was super-excited to try the technique.
 That made me so happy, to know that my work is helping winemakers to educate one another and try new things.

 Tell us about your books.

 My next two books were user-friendly wine guides.
 Complete Wine Selector is a rethinking of the standard wine reference book, taking a more intuitive and stylistic approach to wine appreciation.
 How to Fake Your Way through a Wine List could be a study guide for a budding oeno enthusiast—it contains lots of tricks for remembering key information.
 My favorite part is the chapter in which I reveal how I—yes!—fake my way through wine lists.
-Consumers tend to have the mistaken impression that wine professionals know “everything.”
-Of course, we don’t… We just know which questions to ask.
+Consumers tend to have the mistaken impression that wine professionals know "everything."
+Of course, we don't.
+We just know which questions to ask.

 And your podcast?